Auto Insurance FAQ's

 WHOI’s insurance partner can provide a Certificate of Insurance which will provide you with evidence and some detail of WHOI’s auto insurance.
 These are widely accepted by all businesses.
 Please contact Reimbursement and Travel Services or the Risk Management Coordinator (x3517) if the situation arises.

-While not required by the insurer, the Travel Authorization ensures some type of documentation that you were traveling on WHOI business.
-It is recommended that you always fill out a Travel Authorization prior to traveling.
 If an employee were in an accident while traveling on WHOI business he/she would be covered by various insurance policies, which are:

 - Business Travel Accident Insurance- This coverage pays a lump sum payment if the employee dies or loses some body part and/or sight as a result of the accident.